Grants &

 Abortion care is essential health care.

 The Abortion Access Program Area supports access to safe, affordable, and legal abortions.
-Organizations selected for funding receive one-year general operating grants.
-Three categories have emerged as priorities:

 Community Organizing for Racial Justice